-&lt;sup>3 Admission and discharge dates were not available because of patient confidentiality restrictions.
+&lt;sup>4 Admission and discharge dates were not available because of patient confidentiality restrictions.

-- Expected source of payment (e.g., Medicare, Medicaid, private insurance, self-pay, and other insurance types) - Total hospital charges and hospital cost - Discharge weights for generating national estimates. - Variables essential to readmission analyses: - Verified patient linkage number (variable NRD\VisitLink) that can be used to identify discharges belonging to the same patient - Timing between admissions for a patient (variable NRD\DaysToEvent) - Length of inpatient stay in days (variable LOS) - Identification of transfers, same-day stays, and combined transfer records ( variables SAMEDAYEVENT and REHABtransfer) - Identification of the patient as a resident of the State in which he or she received hospital care (variable RESIDENT).
+- ICD-9-CM diagnoses with external cause of injury codes - ICD-9-CM procedures - Diagnosis and procedure classifications such as the Clinical Classifications Software (CCS) category, Chronic Condition Indicator (CCI), and procedure class - Patient demographics (e.g., sex, age, income quartile based on the median household income of the patient's ZIP Code, and urban/rural location of the patient's residence) - Expected source of primary payment (e.g., Medicare, Medicaid, private insurance, selfpay, and other insurance types) - Total hospital charges and hospital cost - Discharge weights for generating national estimates. - Data elements essential to readmission analyses: - Verified patient linkage number (HCUP data element NRD\VisitLink) that can be used to identify discharges belonging to the same patient - Timing between admissions for a patient (HCUP data element NRD\DaysToEvent) - Length of inpatient stay in days (HCUP data element LOS) - Identification of transfers, same-day stays, and combined transfer records (HCUP data elements SAMEDAYEVENT and REHABtransfer) - Identification of the patient as a resident of the State in which he or she received hospital care (HCUP data element RESIDENT).